Red Seal ships: Indonesia

-Although few Red Seal Ships are recorded for the areas of modern Indonesia (Java, Spice Islands), possibly because of the remoteness and because of the direct Dutch involvement there, Japanese samurai were recruited by the Dutch in the area.
+Although few Red Seal ships are recorded for the areas of modern Indonesia (Java, Spice Islands), possibly because of the remoteness and because of the direct Dutch involvement there, Japanese samurai were recruited by the Dutch in the area.
 They distinguished themselves in the capture of the Banda Islands from the English and the defense of Batavia, until the practice of hiring Japanese mercenaries was prohibited by the Shōgun in 1621.
-In 1618, Jan Pieterszoon Coen, the Dutch governor of Java, requested 25 Japanese Samurai to be sent to him from Japan.
+In 1618, Jan Pieterszoon Coen, the Dutch governor of Java, requested 25 Japanese samurai to be sent to him from Japan.
 In 1620, the Dutch record that 90 Japanese samurai were recruited from the islands surrounding Java, in order to reinforce the fort of Batavia.

 In 1623, during the Amboyna massacre, 9 Japanese mercenaries were recorded to have been with the 10 English traders of the English East India Company factory.
-They were tortured and killed by Dutch forces from the neighbouring factory.
-(See Chapter 11 "Trial by Fire and Water" in Nathaniel's Nutmeg.)
+They were tortured and killed by Dutch forces from the neighboring factory.
 This event was partly the cause for the advent of the Anglo-Dutch Wars.

 India

-The Japanese adventurer Tenjiku Tokubei is related to have travelled to Siam as well as India on board a Red Seal ship of Jan Joosten.
-Upon his return to Japan, Tokubei wrote an essay titled "Tenjiku Tōkai Monogatari" (Relations of travels to India) on his adventures in foreign countries, which became very popular in Japan.
+The Japanese adventurer Tenjiku Tokubei is related to have traveled to Siam as well as India on board a Red Seal ship of Jan Joosten.
+Upon his return to Japan, Tokubei wrote an essay titled Tenjiku Tōkai Monogatari ("Relations of travels to India") on his adventures in foreign countries, which became very popular in Japan.
 He is sometimes referred to as the Marco Polo of Japan.

 Other destinations

-Other major destinations included Cochinchina (74 ships), Cambodia (44 ships), Taiwan (35 ships), and Annam in Vietnam (14 ships).
+Other major destinations included Đàng Trong in central Vietnam (74 ships), Cambodia (44 ships), Taiwan (35 ships), and other parts of Vietnam (14 ships).